JulienBernard3383279/pico-joybus-comms/README.md

 # pico-joybus-comms
-This is an implementation of the GameCube controller commmunication protocol for the Raspberry Pi Pico using the SysTick.
+This is an implementation of the GameCube controller commmunication protocol for the Raspberry Pi Pico using the PIO.

-This is meant to be used as a submodule in Raspberry Pi Pico projects seeking to spoof a GameCube controller.
+You should integrate the files manually in your project.
+The CMakeList.txt is an excerpt corresponding to what you'll need to add to yours.

+Check src/joybus.cpp for more information.

 This was extracted from https://github.com/JulienBernard3383279/pico-rectangle for public use.